unpoller/unpoller/CONTRIBUTING.md

-If you're trying to fix something in the UniFi data collection (ie. you got an unmarshal error, or you want to add something I didn't include) then you should look at the [UniFi library](https://github.com/golift/unifi).
+If you're trying to fix something in the UniFi data collection (ie. you got an unmarshal error, or you want to add something I didn't include) then you should look at the [UniFi library](https://github.com/unifi-poller/unifi).
 All the data collection and export code lives there.
 Contributions and Issues are welcome on that code base as well.

+This application is very dynamic and built using several package repos.
+They are all in the [UniFi Poller GitHub Org](https://github.com/unifi-poller).